reachtokarthik/D/MODEL_EVALUATION.md

 - **Recall**: Ratio of true positives to all actual positives (measures false negative rate)
 - **F1 Score**: Harmonic mean of precision and recall (balanced measure)
 - **AUC**: Area Under the ROC Curve (discrimination ability)

+### Grad-CAM Visualizations

+Gradient-weighted Class Activation Mapping (Grad-CAM) provides visual explanations of model decisions by highlighting regions in the image that most influenced the prediction:

+- **Red/Yellow Areas**: Regions that strongly influenced the model's decision for the predicted class
+- **Blue/Green Areas**: Regions with less influence on the prediction
+- **Interpretation**: Focus on where the model is looking to understand if it's using relevant embryo features
+- **Clinical Value**: Helps verify if the model is focusing on biologically relevant structures

 ### Confusion Matrix